Why Your LinkedIn Posts Aren't Working (and How to Fix Them)

 - Does this post directly serve my main expertise?

-- Is the format spaced and pleasant to read on mobile?
+- Is the format airy and pleasant to read on mobile?

 Conclusion

-To improve your performance, you don’t need to publish more.
-Often, it’s enough to simplify your message, assert your uniqueness, and stay anchored in your audience’s real problems.
+To improve your performance, there's no need to publish more.
+Often, it's enough to simplify your message, assert your uniqueness, and stay grounded in the real issues of your audience.